-You might think the law is boring, but the law in our home state of Louisiana is anything but boring.
+You might think the law is boring, but in our home state of Louisiana, laws are anything but boring.

 From strange and entertaining laws to unique traffic laws and important rights you have as a Louisiana citizen, personal injury lawyer Blaine Barrilleaux is here to keep you informed about Louisiana-specific laws that everyone should know.

-Why Is It Important to Know Louisiana Law?
+Why Is It Important to Know the State of Louisiana’s laws?

 While every state has its fair share of quirky laws, our laws are put in place to protect the safety of everyone in our local community.